Fashion in the Yuan dynasty

 The fashion in the Yuan dynasty of Mongol (1271–1368) showed cultural diversity with the coexistence of various ethnic clothing, such as Mongol clothing, Han clothing and Korean clothing.
 The Mongol dress was the clothing of elite for both genders.
 Mongol attire worn in the 13th-14th century was different from the Han clothing from the Tang and Song dynasties.
 The Yuan dynasty court clothing also allowed the mixed of Mongol and Han style, and the official dress code of the Yuan dynasty also became a mixture of Han and Mongol clothing styles.
 After the founding of the Yuan dynasty, the Mongols strongly influenced the lifestyle and customs of the Han people.

 According to the History of Yuan, "when the Yuan Dynasty was founded, clothing and carriage decorations followed the old customs.
 Kublai Khan took the customs from the Jin and Song Dynasty to the Han and Tang Dynasty".
 The casual clothing for men mainly followed the dress code of the Han people and they wore banbi as a casual clothing item.
 Women dress code were separated into the aristocratic type (which was Mongol clothing) and the common people type (which were Han clothing consisting of ruqun and banbi).

 History

 Pre-Yuan dynasty

-It was noted by Li Zhichang in his 1221 visit to Genghis Khan court that the Mongol clothing were made of "hides and fur".
-In the Heida shilüe, it was recorded that: "[The Mongols’] robes close to the right and have square collars.
-In the past they used felt, furs, and leather; nowadays they use ramie, silk, and gold thread.
-As for colours they use red, purple, violet, and green, and for patterns the sun, moon, dragon, and phoenix.
-They do not distinguish between upper and lower classes [in their dress]".
+Li Zhichang noted in his 1221 visit to Genghis Khan court that the Mongol clothing were made of "hides and fur".
+In the Heida shilüe: